f0i/bin/README.md

 # Contribution

-Please open an issue or pull request on GitHub.
+For any kind of issue (including vulnerabilities), please open an issue or pull request on GitHub.